-Sometimes however having regard to other evidence, internal contradiction or later admission, the prosecution is permitted to argue that a defence version is demonstrably a lie and thus an implied admission of guilt, or at least a strand in proof of guilt or corroborative of it.
+Sometimes however having regard to other evidence, internal contradiction or later admission, the prosecution is permitted to argue that a defence version, or some part of it, is demonstrably a lie in a manner that amounts to an implied admission of guilt, or at least a strand in proof of guilt or corroborative of it.
 Often the expression used in this connection is showing "consciousness of guilt".
-When the prosecution seeks this position, prior notice must be given and if permitted at trial, some warnings to jury as to the appropriate consideration are required: Jury Directions Act 2015 ss.
-18-22; Di Giorgio v R VSCA 335.
+When the prosecution seeks this position, prior notice must be given and if permitted at trial, some warnings to jury as to the appropriate consideration are required: Jury Directions Act sections 18-28; Stone v R VSCA 186; Di Giorgio v R VSCA 335.
 Circular or bootstrap argument must be avoided: Rana v R VSCA 198.

-There are other alleged forms of post offence conduct or omission which may permit the prosecution to argue to be implied admission (consciousness of guilt) and there are the same Jury Directions Act 2015 ss.
-18-22 requirements for warnings where it is so argued or there is risk a jury would so reason.
-Examples of such conduct are flight, concealment of physical evidence, urging to conceal incriminating utterance, demeanour of accused etc: Rossi v R VSCA 228; R v Farquharson VSCA 307; R v Ciantar VSCA 263, (2006) 16 VR 26; Ellis v R VSCA 302; R v Barrett VSCA 95, (2007) 16 VR 249; R v Favata VSCA 44.
+There are other alleged forms of post offence conduct or omission which may permit the prosecution to argue to be implied admission (consciousness of guilt) and there are the same Jury Directions Act sections 18-22 requirements for warnings where it is so argued or there is risk a jury would so reason.
+Examples of such conduct are flight, concealment of physical evidence, urging to conceal incriminating utterance, etc: Dyer (a pseudonym) v R VSCA 85 (allowing reliance on flight error on facts of case); Rossi v R VSCA 228; R v Farquharson VSCA 307; R v Ciantar VSCA 263, (2006) 16 VR 26; Ellis v R VSCA 302; R v Barrett VSCA 95, (2007) 16 VR 249; R v Favata VSCA 44.
 For limited circumstances in which silence or selective response may be incriminating, see site Notes 6.

 After the close of the case for the prosecution, an accused is entitled to make a submission that there is no case for the accused to answer: Criminal Procedure Act s.226.
 A submission of no case to answer is heard in the absence of the jury and if successful, the judge discharges the jury and directs an entry of not guilty be made on the record: Criminal Procedure Act s.241(2).
 If there are multiple accused, any no case submissions are to be ruled upon before enquiry as to course any proceeding defence cases will take: Criminal Procedure Act s.229.